 Austrian private health insurance either covers hospital costs or daily benefits, depending on the preferred insurance plan.
 Though costly, private health insurance gives exclusive access to private medical professionals and hospitals.
 In Austria, a private health insurance provider cannot terminate the contract or set additional restrictions.

-Types of Private Health Insurance
+Types of Private Health Insurance in Austria

 1. Inpatient treatment